skippyV/BlazorIdentityMongoDbMatteoFabbri/README.md

-UPDATE: as of May2,2025 commits, if sources are pulled and run WITHOUT setting up user secrets in Visual Studio, then the app will fail upon startup.
+UPDATE: If sources are pulled and run WITHOUT setting up user secrets in Visual Studio, then the app will fail upon startup.

+UPDATE: The HandleRequirementAsync() of the custom AuthorizationHandler, named SpecialFlagHandler, is called twice.
+The first time the flow appears to work as designed.
+But the 2nd call may be why this authorization model is failing.
+Hoping for some StackOverflow assistance.

-UPDATE: May13,2025 - working on authentication with custom AuthorizationHandler that uses non-Identity database data to authenticate.
+Custom authentication plan: authentication with custom AuthorizationHandler that uses non-Identity database data to authenticate.
 Within my MongoDB there is a DB named AccessControl with a Collection named Pages.
 Each Document in Pages has a pageName, representing an endpoint, and an array of ID's which are Identity users' IDs as a string.
-Currently this functionality is still a work in progress.
+Currently I manually add data to MongoDB to test the custom authentication.

 Example of Mongosh command to manually insert a Page Document: db.Pages.insertOne({
   pageName: 'AuthFromProfileDB',